hakoniwalab/hakoniwa-pdu-python/README.md

 **Python PDU communication library for the Hakoniwa simulator.**
 Provides a unified transport layer where **RPC** and **Pub/Sub (topics)** run seamlessly over WebSocket.
 For high-speed use cases, a **Shared Memory (SHM)** backend is also available.
+The architecture is extensible to **Zenoh**, enabling scalable and distributed systems.
 Binary ⇔ JSON ⇔ Python type conversion is built-in, reducing boilerplate to a minimum.

 ---